vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 This is followed in the Calcutta manuscript by the syllable om. ,17 which should be seen in this context as a declaration of affirmation, amen, from the side of GoḍKaun. ḍinya too, although he apparently omits this syllable om. , seems to take this prayer in an eschatological way.
 The fact that God Himself instructs the devotee to entreat Him to be gracious holds a great promise: the end of suffering is at hand; it will be realized at the moment of death (the last stage) and will be for ever.
 Typical for Kaun. ḍinya’s style, this vision of hope is prompted by a question:

-16 TaiA 10.47 (= ¯ Mahānārāyan. a Upanis.ad 17.5 (Varenne 1960, 285–86)).
-This mantra/ bra hman is found in PS 5.42–47 with some variation.
-I follow the Calcutta ms (C) that conforms to the TaiA text (Bisschop 2006a, 18): ¯
+16 TaiA 10.47 (= ¯ Mahānārāyaṇa Upanis.ad 17.5 (Varenne 1960, 285–86)).
+This mantra/ bra hman is found in PS 5.42–47 with some variatioṇI follow the Calcutta ms (C) that conforms to the TaiA text (Bisschop 2006a, 18): ¯

-īśānah. sarvavidyānām īśvarah. sarvabh¯utānām. brahmādhipatir brahman. o ’dhipatir brahmā śivo me astu sadāśivom |
+īśānah. sarvavidyānām īśvarah. sarvabh¯utānām. brahmādhipatir brahmaṇo ’dhipatir brahmā śivo me astu sadāśivom |

 17 See Bisschop 2006a, 18. om. also in the TaiA text, see note above. ¯